By Emma Marshall

 Opening hours are 8am until 7.30pm.

-Tickets can be bought at the Keukenhof website; at the moment, this says that tickets will be available in the “autumn”.
+Keukenhof tickets can be bought at the Keukenhof website; at the moment, this says that tickets will be available by the end of November 2020.
 You can also buy tickets at the time of your visit from the on-site ticket office.

 Alternatively, you can buy tickets on the dedicated buses that run to the gardens – these cover the cost of the journey plus your Keukenhof ticket (ask for a Combi Ticket).